 We can also see how well our strategy has performed in each type of trend.
-For example, we can see that we have had absolutely no buy or sell signals in a down-trending market.
+For example, we can see that the average buy trend score performed better than the average sell trend.
+It can happen that you don't see any buy or sell signals in a down-trending market.
 The lack of signals can be interpreted as: our strategies are built to only function in an uptrend market, or our trend strategy has a rigorous approach to identifying a down-trending market.

 Reset & Delete